HimbeersaftLP/ios-safari-remote-debug-kit/README.md

 ## Requirements for running

 - [`ios-webkit-debug-proxy`](https://github.com/google/ios-webkit-debug-proxy)
-  - On Windows, it will automatically be downloaded, but you must **also install and trust the device in iTunes for it to work**
+  - On Windows, it will automatically be downloaded, but you must **also install and trust the device in Apple Devices (formerly in iTunes) for it to work**
   - For Linux, please follow the [installation instructions](https://github.com/google/ios-webkit-debug-proxy#linux).
 - [Node.JS http-server](https://www.npmjs.com/package/http-server) **or** [Python](https://www.microsoft.com/store/productId/9P7QFQMJRFP7) **or** [PHP](https://www.php.net/)
   - If you have Python or PHP on your system, you don't need to change anything